Suicide of Fathima Latheef: Communal discrimination

 Two days before her death, she told her father, who was working in Saudi Arabia at the time, through video chat that her name revealed her Muslim origin, which her mother was worried about.
 Her father alleged immediately after his daughter's death that he had evidence to prove that Fathima was being harassed by some professors in the department of Humanities and Social Sciences.
-Her refused believe her suicide was due to academic pressure.
+He refused believe her suicide was due to academic pressure.

 Her father said that Fathima had previously talked openly about being harassed by the professor she had blamed in her notes, calling him a "bad guy" and being tangibly scared about attending his classes; this fear was so great that she wasn't able to get her mark sheet from him, having her friend get it for her instead.
 Latheef further claimed that he suspected the professor was discriminating against Fathima because she had continuously excelled in all of her classes.

 Three days after the incident, her father demanded a fair probe into the incident, alleging that harassment and caste discrimination by the professors pushed his daughter to take the extreme step.
 He also stated that they had retrieved a suicide note from Fathima's phone, where she allegedly blamed three professors from her department for her death.
 Her family members also alleged that she had faced communal discrimination from some teachers and students on the campus.